 Yubikey is a physical device that you carry with you and plug into a USB port.
 If you have a Yubikey, you can use it with our system.
 Insert your key, and then type the command

-If you use Yubikey, we recommend also using the other type of OTP, since Yubikey won't let you ssh from a non-CS system such as your home computer.
+If you use Yubikey, we recommend also using the other type of OTP, since Yubikey won't let you ssh from a non-CS system such as your home computer, unless you're done special software setup to integrate it with our system.

 USING THE CLIENT